Confused about organic foods?

 Safety.
 An unpleasant truth: chemicals can be nasty…very nasty, and hazardous to our health.
 Some of these toxic chemicals in pesticides have been directly linked to a broad range of health issues, some quite serious: cancer, leukemia, non-Hodgkin’s lymphoma, Parkinson’s disease and several endocrine system problems.
 Organic farming does not use a list of synthetic, potentially dangerous chemicals that you need a degree in chemistry to pronounce.
 And it’s not just fruits and vegetables.
 Cows, pigs, chickens, and turkeys raised on organic farms are not pumped full of antibiotics, and the result is meat and dairy that is safer to eat.
-Organic meat certification by the U.S. Department of Agriculture (USDA) has certain standards that ensure that animals are fed cleanly and not irradiated or genetically engineered.
+Organic meat certification by the U.S. Department of Agriculture (USDA) has specific standards that ensure that animals are fed cleanly and not irradiated or genetically engineered.
 Finally, there is no hydrogenated fat in organic produce.
 Zero…nada…zippo.
 The adverse health consequences of this Frankenstein-like creation are well-documented.

 Environmentally-friendly.
 No question about it: our environment needs all the help it can get.
 The practices of organic farming (crop rotation, manure instead of fertilizer, no pesticides) promote a healthy, clean environment.
 Organic soil is also healthier than the ground on conventional farms.

 Gives a boost to your local economy.
 Much of the produce sold in your local farmer’s markets is organic and grown locally.

 Lower long-term costs.
 Costs less?
 Did you read that right?
 Yes, you did.
 Here’s why.
 The immediate cost may be somewhat higher.
-But if you are struck with a serious illness consider the costs of hospitalization…surgery…permanent incapacitation…and spending years if not decades in an assisted care facility.
+But if you are struck with a severe illness consider the costs of hospitalization…surgery…permanent incapacitation…and spending years if not decades in an assisted care facility.
 If eating organic can help to prevent that grim outcome it is well worth the extra initial cost.

 Provides protection for babies.
-The unborn are the most vulnerable segment of our population.
-And are at especially high risk of birth defects and autism from the toxins in non-organic food.
+The unborn are the most vulnerable segment of our population and are at exceptionally high risk of birth defects and autism from the toxins in non-organic food.

 So there you have a few of the arguments for choosing organic.
 But as with so many issues, there are two sides of the story.
 Here are a few reasons why you may not want or need choose organic.